 - Price: $899 (Google Pixel 4) , $999 (Google Pixel 4 XL)

 The body will use the same material found in most flagship smartphones in 2019, glass on the back and front to allow for wireless charging, and an aluminum frame for durability.
 Google has even confirmed some basics of the design by releasing a render of the phone on their official MadeByGoogle Twitter account.
+The distinguishing dual-finish back is gone this time, replaced with a single finish like most other phones.

 - Frame: aluminum, glass